hdinkel/linuxcommandline/sphinx_beginner/exercises_beginner.rst

 #.
 Again, check that this file now contains two lines with dates.
 #.
 Use ``grep`` to filter out lines containing the term "TITLE" from all PDB files in the exercises directory and use redirection to insert them into a new file pdb_titles.txt.
 #.
 (OPTIONAL) Upon inspection of the file pdb_titles.txt, you see that it also contains the names of the files in which the term was found.

-   a) Use either the grep manpage or ``grep --help`` to find out how you can suppress this behaviour.
+   A. Use either the grep manpage or ``grep --help`` to find out how you can suppress this behaviour.

-   b) Redo the previous exercise such that the output file pdb_titles.txt only contains lines starting with TITLE.
+   B. Redo the previous exercise such that the output file pdb_titles.txt only contains lines starting with TITLE.